vzahorui/vzahorui.github.io/_posts/2020-09-08-mean-value-theorem.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $f(a+p) = f(a) + f(a)^T p + \frac{1}{2} \nabla^2 p^T f(a+tp) p$

-What we obtained is very similar to the second-order Taylor approximation.
+What we have obtained is very similar to the second-order Taylor approximation.